Results

 Other parts of results module described below are responsible for giving Results class its unique behavior described in Synchronization of parallel job executions.
 They are presented here for the sake of completeness, from a user’s perspective this information is not too relevant.

-Metaclass for Results.
-During new Results instance creation it wraps all methods with _restrict() decorator ensuring proper synchronization and thread safety.
+Parent class that wraps all methods with _restrict() decorator when a subclass of it is defined Used as parent class for Results, ensuring proper synchronization and thread safety.
 Methods listed in _dont_restrict as well as “magic methods” are not wrapped.

 _caller_name_and_arg(frame)[source]